alucchi/Foundations_Deep_Learning_course_HS25/README.md

 ## Exam
 Date for written exam: Thursday, February 5, 2026, 10-12 a.m., Spiegelgasse 5, room 05.002.

-Information about the exam: you can bring two two-sided A4 sheets or four one-sided A4 sheets (hand-written or latex).
+Information about the exam: you can bring 2 two-sided A4 sheets or 4 one-sided A4 sheets (hand-written or LaTeX).

 ## Projects
-Projects have to be completed within a group of 2-3 students.
+Projects must be completed in groups of 2-3 students.
 Two types of projects you can pursue are:
 1) A novel and sound solution to a problem discussed in the class
 2) Thorough theoretical analysis of an existing deep learning approach discussed in the class Students cannot use their own published work as the course project.